Homemade Cross Removed from Grave of Man Killed by Fargo Police

 7/9/2023

 By C.S.
-Hagen in the Forum.
+Hagen of The Forum.
 More than 30 people gathered at Shane Netterville’s grave at Springvale Cemetery on Saturday, June 8, the one-year anniversary of his death.
 He was fatally shot by a Fargo police officer on June 8, 2022...

 Read More